nicfv/Me/www/posts/2026-08-10-orbit-idle.md

 Could I have shortened that time by relying more heavily on AI?
 Possibly, but debugging AI-written code would have also been time consuming.

 ## Conclusion

+So far, Itch.io is massively outperforming GameJolt (or maybe they track metrics differently.)
+After about 24 hours published, I had about **600** plays on Itch.io!
+On GameJolt, you ask?
+About 4.

+**What would I do differently next time?**

+- I'd want to slow down and **ensure good code practices**.
+My code in *Orbit Idle*, which is possible some of the best I've written, is still a bit sloppy.
+The way I check for mouse clicks is very strange, for example.
+When the mouse button is pressed, I first check to see if the mouse is currently hovering over any in-game buttons (needed anyway for rendering the border around the button.)
+If so, then check if the left mouse button is pressed.
+If so, then activate the click handler for the hovered in-game button.
+It works, but it could be done better with a single check.
+- I'd love to learn how to **make good in-game music**.
+This time, I took the easy way out and used AI.
+But I've dabbled in the past with digital music production, and I would love to pick that back up again.
+I would just need to pay with my time.
+- Maybe tangential to game development, I want to work on a video blog or something similar to act as a **developer log** to generate interest and engagement with my game.
+I could incorporate any feedback directly during this process before the game is even released.
+I could offer things such as beta access for engaged users, and maybe even monetize my hobby.
+- Lastly, I want to **incorporate the GameJolt API** next time.
+Similar to Kongregate, GameJolt exposes an API for developers to publish scores, leaderboards, and achievements which are shown on each user's profile.
+This makes the game more interactive, competitive, and addictive.

+Despite these minor shortcomings, I thoroughly enjoyed making *Orbit Idle*, and I hope you enjoy playing it.
+Stay tuned for the next game!